Recessed Lighting Calculator

 3. Enter lumens per fixture: Typical LED recessed lights are ~700–1000 lumens.

-4. Use the spacing rule: Start with 0.8 × ceiling height for center-to-center spacing.
+4. Use the spacing rule: Start with 0.8 × ceiling height for a spacing target.

-5. Review the layout preview: See an estimated rows × columns grid and wall offsets.
+5. Review the layout preview: See an estimated rows × columns grid and a starting wall offset.

 Quick Tips